Reversible DIY Bib for Baby

 You could also use a design of some sort- like a heart, car, or flower.

-I ironed Wonder Under (a fusible web) on the back of the fabric.
-Then drew the design on the fabric and cut it out.
-I pulled off the paper backing on the Wonder Under and ironed the monogram on the front of the denim bib piece of fabric.
+Once this was finished, I pulled off the paper backing on the Wonder Under and ironed the monogram on the front of the denim bib piece of fabric.
 It works so well!

-Follow the instructions on the Wonder Under.
+Follow the instructions on the Wonder Under for this step.

-Two pieces together...
+Place the two pieces together...

 Place the two bib pieces together, edges matching, wrong sides together.
-You can zig-zag them together on the edges to hold them in place if you want.

 Finish edge with seam binding

-We will use seam binding to finish the edge of the bib.
-You want a color that coordinates with your fabric.
 Open the binding up and sandwich the edge of the bib inside the binding.
-Start on the neck edge and go all the way around the main part of the bib, ending on the other neck edge.
+Start on the neck edge and go all the way around the main part of the bib, ending again at the top of the bib on the other neck edge.

 I use a zig-zag stitch along the edge of the binding closest to the fabric.
 The stitching stays entirely on the binding- it holds it on really well.